byberni/msc-dissertation-survival-analysis/README.md

 ### I. Motivation
+One of the modern and effective methods of treating cardiovascular diseases is the installation of a pacemaker.
+However, for cardiologists, the question arises in assessing the average survival rate of patients after an appropriate operation to install a stimulator, in our case, in the presence of sick sinus syndrome (SSNS) in patients.

 ### II.
 Problem
 This work provided survival analysis for patients with cardiovascular diseases after permanent pacemaker implantation in a four-year perspective.
 The Cox model showed which predictor has an influence on mortality.